cloudflare/cloudflare-docs/content/cloudflare-for-platforms/workers-for-platforms/platform/outbound-workers.md

 To use Outbound Workers:

 1. Create a Worker intended to serve as your Outbound Worker.
-2. Outbound Worker can be specified as an optional parameter in the [dispatch namespaces](/cloudflare-for-platforms/workers-for-platforms/get-started/configuration/#2-create-dispatch-namespace) binding in a projects [wrangler.toml](/workers/wrangler/configuration/).
-Optionally, to pass data from your Dispatch Worker to the Outbound Worker, the variable names must be specified under **parameters**.
+2. Outbound Worker can be specified as an optional parameter in the [dispatch namespaces](/cloudflare-for-platforms/workers-for-platforms/get-started/configuration/#2-create-dispatch-namespace) binding in a project [wrangler.toml](/workers/wrangler/configuration/).
+Optionally, to pass data from your dynamic dispatch Worker to the Outbound Worker, the variable names must be specified under **parameters**.

 Make sure that you have `wrangler@3.3.0` or later [installed](/workers/wrangler/install-and-update/).